bkoala/City_weather_dashbard/README.md

 ## User Story
 A user can use the tool to display information about the weather forecast for multiple cities to help him plan a trip accordingly

-# How does the application work
+# How does the application work?
 The application presents the user with a search input form When the user enter a city name, he is presented with weather information forecast for that city.
 The city is also added to a